 In type 1 diabetes, initial manifestations vary from asymptomatic hyperglycemia to life-threatening diabetic ketoacidosis Diabetic Ketoacidosis (DKA) Diabetic ketoacidosis (DKA) is an acute metabolic complication of diabetes characterized by hyperglycemia, hyperketonemia, and metabolic acidosis.
 Hyperglycemia causes an osmotic diuresis with... read more .
 However, most commonly, children have symptomatic hyperglycemia without acidosis, with several days to weeks of urinary frequency, polydipsia, and polyuria.
 Polyuria may manifest as nocturia, bed-wetting, or daytime incontinence; in children who are not toilet-trained, parents may note an increased frequency of wet or heavy diapers.
 About half of children have weight loss as a result of increased catabolism and also have impaired growth.
 Fatigue, weakness, candidal rashes, blurry vision (due to the hyperosmolar state of the lens and vitreous humor), and/or nausea and vomiting (due to ketonemia) may also be present initially.

-In type 2 diabetes, children are often asymptomatic and their condition may be detected only on routine testing.
-However, some children present with symptomatic hyperglycemia, HHS, or, despite the common misconception, DKA.
+In type 2 diabetes, the manifestation varies widely.
+Children are often asymptomatic or minimally symptomatic, and their condition may be detected only on routine testing.
+However, some children have a severe manifestation of symptomatic hyperglycemia, HHS, or, despite the common misconception, DKA.

 Diabetic ketoacidosis Diabetic Ketoacidosis (DKA) Diabetic ketoacidosis (DKA) is an acute metabolic complication of diabetes characterized by hyperglycemia, hyperketonemia, and metabolic acidosis.
 Hyperglycemia causes an osmotic diuresis with... read more is common among patients with known type 1 diabetes; it develops in about 1 to 10% of patients each year, usually because they have not taken their insulin.
 Other risk factors for DKA include prior episodes of DKA, difficult social circumstances, depression or other psychiatric disturbances, intercurrent illness, and use of an insulin pump (because of a kinked or dislodged catheter, poor insulin absorption due to infusion site inflammation, or pump malfunction).
 Clinicians can help minimize the effects of risk factors by providing education, counseling, and support.

-Psychosocial problems are very common among children with diabetes and their families.
-Up to half of children develop depression, anxiety, or other psychologic problems Overview of Mental Disorders in Children and Adolescents Although it is sometimes assumed that childhood and adolescence are times of carefree bliss, as many as 20% of children and adolescents have a diagnosable mental disorder that causes impairment... read more .
+Mental health issues are very common among children with diabetes and their families.
+Up to half of children develop depression, anxiety, or other psychologic problems Overview of Psychiatric Disorders in Children and Adolescents Although it is sometimes assumed that childhood and adolescence are times of carefree bliss, as many as 20% of children and adolescents have a diagnosable psychiatric disorder that causes distress... read more .
 Eating disorders Introduction to Eating Disorders Eating disorders involve a persistent disturbance of eating or of behavior related to eating that Alters consumption or absorption of food Significantly impairs physical health and/or psychosocial... read more are a serious problem in adolescents, who sometimes also skip insulin doses in an effort to control weight.
-Psychosocial problems can also result in poor glycemic control by affecting children's ability to adhere to their dietary and/or drug regimens.
+Psychologic problems can also result in poor glycemic control by affecting children's ability to adhere to their dietary and/or drug regimens.
 Social workers and mental health professionals (as part of a multidisciplinary team) can help identify and alleviate psychosocial causes of poor glycemic control.

 Vascular complications rarely are clinically evident in childhood.
 However, early pathologic changes and functional abnormalities may be present a few years after disease onset in type 1 diabetes; prolonged poor glycemic control is the greatest long-term risk factor for the development of vascular complications.
 Microvascular complications include diabetic nephropathy Diabetic Nephropathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more , retinopathy Diabetic Retinopathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more , and neuropathy Diabetic Neuropathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more .
 Microvascular complications are more common among children with type 2 diabetes than type 1 diabetes and in type 2 diabetes may be present at diagnosis or earlier in the disease course.
 Although neuropathy is more common among children who have had diabetes for a long duration (≥ 5 years) and poor control (glycosylated hemoglobin [HbA1c] > 10%), it can happen in young children who have had diabetes for a short duration and good control.
 Macrovascular complications include coronary artery disease Overview of Coronary Artery Disease Coronary artery disease (CAD) involves impairment of blood flow through the coronary arteries, most commonly by atheromas.
 Clinical presentations include silent ischemia, angina pectoris, acute... read more , peripheral vascular disease Peripheral Arterial Disease Peripheral arterial disease (PAD) is atherosclerosis of the extremities (virtually always lower) causing ischemia.
 Mild PAD may be asymptomatic or cause intermittent claudication; severe PAD... read more , and stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more .

-(For recommendations about diagnosis, see also the American Diabetes Association's standards in medical care in diabetes and the International Society for Pediatric and Adolescent Diabetes' (ISPAD) guidelines for type 2 diabetes in children and adolescents.)
+(For recommendations about diagnosis, see also the American Diabetes Association's 2022 standards of medical care in diabetes for children and adolescents and the International Society for Pediatric and Adolescent Diabetes' (ISPAD) 2018 guidelines for diabetes in children and adolescents.)

-Diagnosis of diabetes and prediabetes is similar to that in adults, typically using fasting or random plasma glucose levels and/or HbA1c levels, and depends on the presence or absence of symptoms (see Table: Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation Diabetes mellitus involves absence of insulin secretion (type 1) or peripheral insulin resistance (type 2), causing hyperglycemia.
-Early symptoms are related to hyperglycemia and include polydipsia... read more ).
+Diagnosis of diabetes and prediabetes is similar to that in adults, typically using fasting or random plasma glucose levels and/or HbA1c levels, and depends on the presence or absence of symptoms ( see Table: Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation ).
 Diabetes may be diagnosed with the presence of classic symptoms of diabetes and blood glucose measurements.
-Measurements are random plasma glucose ≥ 200 mg/dL ( ≥ 11.1 mmol/L) or fasting plasma glucose ≥ 126 mg/dL (≥ 7.0 mmol/L); fasting is defined as no caloric intake for 8 hours.
+Measurements are random plasma glucose ≥ 200 mg/dL (≥ 11.1 mmol/L) or fasting plasma glucose ≥ 126 mg/dL (≥ 7.0 mmol/L); fasting is defined as no caloric intake for 8 hours.

 For patients suspected of having diabetes but who do not appear ill, initial testing should include a basic metabolic panel, including electrolytes and glucose, and urinalysis.
 For ill patients, testing also includes a venous or arterial blood gas, liver tests, and calcium, magnesium, phosphorus, and hematocrit levels.